MarcusWolschon/osmeditor4android/branches/0.9.5/markdown/en/TagEditor.md

 ## ![](../images/tag_menu_preset.png) Search and apply preset

 Opens a screen which allows you to navigate through the currently active presets and select one to be applied to the current object.
 A shortcut button will be added to the TagEditor screen below the tags.
-The recently used preset screen can be completly emptied with the corresponding menu item, individual presets can be removed by a long press.
+The recently used preset screen can be completely emptied with the corresponding menu item, individual presets can be removed by a long press.

+The light grey buttons in the preset dialog indicate groups of presets, dark grey are presets.
+Navigating to the previous screen is accomplished with the back button.

 ## ![](../images/tag_menu_apply_preset.png) Apply best preset